ZackPashkin/TicTacToe-in-python3-.-A-simple-game-in-10-steps/README.md

 You can view it in colaboratory as well

-Hope it will help you to learn python as it helped me!
+Hope it will help you with learning python as it helped me!
 Original idea belongs to Jose Portilla, a great teacher or python.
-I commented steps to highlight thoughts and logic of the game
+I commented steps to highlight thoughts and logic of the game.